AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/manage-publish.md

 ## Objective {#objective}

-This document helps you understand creating a new project for your AEM Screens project in Screens Content Provider and publish edited content to the service provider and player.
+This document helps you understand publishing the edited content to the Screens Services provider and player.
 After reading you should be able to:

-* understand how to publish a channel.
+* understand how to publish a channel
 * manage publication, in terms of scope

 ## Steps to Publish a Channel {#publish-channel}